FrontMen/resumator/server/README.md

 In the above command `server` refers to the server folder.

-To make the app work on Heroku it needs the env variables and can be added in the heroku app settings.
+To make the app work on Heroku it needs the env variables and can be added in the Heroku app settings.

 _Please note that the Heroku endpoint needs to be updated when a new endpoint is created as it currently is pointing to my heroku account._